aerobless/knowledge/💽 Software/📀 Self-Hosting.md

 ## Docker

 * [Runtipi.io](https://www.runtipi.io/): Easy self-hosted platform to run docker containers.
 Has an app store with predefined templates and looks quite nice.
 I tried this and it worked nice, but when you start messing with the docker stacks yourself you can break it easily.
 Therefor personally I don't use it anymore, I've switched fully to managing stacks myself in Portainer.
 But this could be very useful for someone who doesn't want to learn about docker and just wants a really nice app store to install self-hosted software.
 I would totally recommend this to less technical people.
 * [Portainer](https://www.portainer.io/): UI for docker & kubernetes clusters.
 Makes managing docker stacks easier.
-Personally I use a private GitHub repo for all my docker-compse and .env files.
+Personally I use a private GitHub repo for all my docker-compose and .env files.
 These can then be pulled into portainer where I can deploy & redeploy them.
 Although there's a community version for portainer, you can also just get a free business license for up to 5 environments.
 Should be more than enough for a small home server.

 # Finance

 * [Firefly III](https://firefly-iii.org/): A free and open source personal finance manager.
 Can be installed via Yunohost, Unraid or via docker compose.
 Is inteded to track expenses & budgets, doesn't track investments, stocks etc.
 * [Ghostfol.io](https://ghostfol.io/en/home/overview): Open source wealth management software by a swiss developer.
 Focused on investments, stocks etc. Complementary to Firefly.
 Can be installed via unraid or docker compose.
 Is also available as SaaS version free & paid.
-Still relatively new and therefor unproven how long it will stay around.
+Still relatively new and therefore unproven how long it will stay around.
 I don't use this since I'm already using the application [Portfolio Performance](https://www.portfolio-performance.info/en/) to track my investments.

 # Location Tracking